Track mileage automatically

 The IRS sets the rules for what is considered a compliant mileage record.
 The mileage log serves as proof for showing the IRS or the employer that employees have driven the miles they claim reimbursement for.
 The following is what a compliant mileage log must include.

-For more information on keeping a mileage log you can check out our mileage guide and for an example of a mileage log, you can try out our free mileage log template.
+For more information on keeping a mileage log, check out our mileage guide.
+For an example, try out our free mileage log template.

 Reimbursing employees for company mileage

 If your employees log their driving, then reimbursement should be a breeze.
-We will quickly guide you through how reimbursement works if your employees or you are using the Driversnote mileage tracking app.
+We will quickly guide you through how reimbursement works if you or your employees are using the Driversnote mileage tracking app.

-1. The first step is to make sure everyone has downloaded the mileage app and gotten a quick setup introduction on the Driversnote help center.
+- The first step is to ensure that everyone has downloaded the mileage app and received a quick setup introduction on the Driversnote help center.

-2. Make sure everyone understands how to track and log their trips
+- Make sure everyone understands how to track and log their trips.

-3. Let’s assume you as the company request a trip report at the end of each month.
+- Let’s assume you, as the company, request a trip report at the end of each month.
 In that case, the employees could quickly generate a report and share it directly with their supervisor or accountant.

 FAQ